Tchevass/drupal-misc/README.md

 # drupal-misc
-Repository with some useful Drupal patch and script
+Repository with some useful Drupal patch and scripts